fsatrion/Daloradius-Radiusv3/README.md

 # Important !
-Before running the build.sh, you must remember the following information and edit the build.sh on line 13
+Before running the build.sh, you must remember the following information and edit the apt-build.sh on line 13 | yum-build.sh on line31
 ```
 db_name         = radius
 db_user         = radius